Taking care of your popup camper is an important task that should not be taken for granted.

 - Your sandpaper disc should be connected to the attachment.
 That attachment should be fitted to the drill.

 - Using the drill, gently sand the surface area you intend to paint.
-Given as you are painting the entire popup camper, it is best to sand down every area.
+Given that you are painting the entire popup camper, it is best to sand down every area.

 - The entire area should be pressure washed.
 This helps to remove any remnants of dirt or sand.
 The entire surface should be allowed to dry.